 Here are a few handy tips for optimising your boat tent experience:-

-- Roll your mainsail (leaving the foot in the boom) and hang it under the boom with some sail ties.
+- Prior to pitching the tent, roll your mainsail from the top down (leaving the foot attached to the boom) and suspend it under the boom with some sail ties/bungees.
+The boom will be up on the crutch and gooseneck.

-- On a warm evening at anchor leave the back half of the tent folded back – the front half will keep any breeze off and you’ll enjoy the extra space aft.
+- On a warm evening at anchor fold the back half of the tent forward on top of the boom – the front half alone will keep any breeze off and you’ll enjoy the extra space aft.

-- Consider using a bivy bag – your boat isn’t always the driest place to sleep!
+- Consider using a bivvy bag at night – your boat isn’t always the driest place to sleep!

-- Salt spray seems to dry during the day but will “magically” re-wet as evening approaches.
-A quick wipe-down with fresh water when you first arrive will quickly dry off and make the boat more comfortable later.
+- Salt spray in the boat seems to dry during the day but will “magically” re-wet as evening approaches.
+A quick wipe-down with fresh water when you first moor up will soon dry, leaving the boat more comfortable later.

-- Bring a few lengths of string/cord – useful for tying halyards, adjusting the tent bridle etc.
+- Bring a few lengths of string/cord – useful for silencing halyards, adjusting the tent bridle etc.

-- In wet conditions a micro-fibre cloth tied just above the tent’s mast collar will wick rainwater safely onto the outside of the tent.
-(Likewise the boom end if tilted up.)
+- In wet weather a micro-fibre cloth tied round the mast just above the tent’s mast collar will wick rainwater safely onto the outside of the tent.
+(Likewise the boom’s aft end, if it’s tilted up.)

-- In heavy rain lead your halyards and genoa sheets well away from the foot of your sleeping bag.
+- In heavy or persistent rain, lead your halyards and genoa sheets well away from the foot of your sleeping bag.

-- Fold away the tent from the stern, moving forward in a series of folds slightly shorter than the tent bag.
+- After use, fold away the tent starting from the stern, moving forward in a series of folds slightly shorter than your tent bag.